l1legend/Freight-Forwarding-Logistics-Quote-Automator/README.md

 # LTL-Quote-Automator
 A program that will auto generate quotes from multiple websites, developed with Selenium, tkinter, and python.

+#Works on Linux.
+THe program also runs smoother and faster on Linux.
+#Used to work on windows.
+Trying to figure why it no longer runs on window.

 General Setup:
 1. Make sure to install the correct chromedriver for your browser. (https://chromedriver.chromium.org/getting-started)
-2. Make sure the driver is in the same folder and the python file.
+2. Make sure the driver is in the same folder as the python file.

 3. Set the file path to the location of the chrome driver.
 (From within the code)